 General ethics courses will not be considered in fulfillment of the health ethics requirement at Xavier University.
 Transfer credit for PHIL 2400 - Health Ethics must be a comparable course in bioethics, medical ethics or health ethics.
 Any health ethics course completed at an institution other than Xavier will be subject to review.
 Likewise, a basic statistics course will not be considered in fulfillment of the Biostatistics requirement (STAT 2015 Biostatistics ).

 Any required prepharmacy course that cannot be substituted with courses from the student’s transcript must be completed prior to enrollment.
 Only grades of “C” or better in acceptable courses will transfer to Xavier University.

-High school students may be admitted to the COP as part of the Contingent Admit Program.
-This program is designed to admit high-performing high school seniors to the COP upon graduation from high school.
+High school students may be admitted to the COP as part of the Contingent Admit Program (CAP).
+The CAP is designed to admit high-performing high school seniors to the COP upon graduation from high school.
 To be considered for contingent admission, the student must achieve a minimum composite ACT score of 22 (or equivalent SAT score) and have a minimum cumulative high school GPA of 3.3 or above on a 4.0 scale in a college preparatory high school.
 Complete details may be found on the COP website at: https://www.xula.edu/contingentadmitprogram.

 Pharm.D.
 Program Academic Policies